Binance Market Update (2022-08-14)

 Binance

-The global cryptocurrency market cap now stands at $1.18T, up by 0.12% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.16T, down by -0.96% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include SHIB, LEVER, and TORN, up by 34%, 17%, and 13%, respectively.
+Market outperformers include SHIB, SANTOS, and TORN, up by 33%, 18%, and 15%, respectively.

 Top stories of the day: